joshgalvan/machine-learning/nlp_project/README.md

-# This folder's model is heavily influenced from a Google tutorial on using TensorFlow.
+# This project's model is heavily influenced from a Google tutorial on using TensorFlow.